ToonDeLeersnyder/ZMQ_Quest/README.md

   * sudo make -j4 install

 * c++ coding program (i used qt)
-  * open cmakelist file in the "zmq_opdracht" folder to open the program.
+  * open cmakelist file in the "zmq_opdracht" folder as project to open the program.